 The Neighborhood Trading Co – I found this brand on TikTok at the height of quarantine and supported them last year.
 I bought this Scorpio necklace and love to follow the company and it’s owner, Austin, on Instagram.
 They are an online store that features many brands on their website and has a storefront in Galena, IL.

-OtherWild – This brand was recommended to me by friend, Katie, and I actually had found it in my research as well.
+OtherWild – This brand was recommended to me by my friend, Katie, and I actually had found it in my research as well.
 They have a storefront in Los Angeles and online.
 They have their own line of apparel and home goods and they focus on ethically-sourced goods.
 I will definitely be shopping their site soon!

 Terrance Williams Designs – This brand was suggested to me by a follower of mine, @thriftedthimbles, and I am so glad that she told me about this company.
 Terrance sells handmade, ethically-sourced and sustainably-produced clothing and accessories.
 I mean, come on, look at this boob headband!
 I need it.